kumahq/kuma/docs/madr/decisions/007-mesh-traffic-permission.md

       name: ...
 ```

-Configuration for MeshTrafficPermission has a single field "action" with values "ALLOW", "DENY",
+Configuration for MeshTrafficPermission has a single field "action" with values "ALLOW", "DENY" and
-"ALLOW_WITH_SHADOW_DENY" and "DENY_WITH_SHADOW_ALLOW".
+"ALLOW_WITH_SHADOW_DENY".
 So the overall specification looks like this:

 ```yaml